 Video courtesy of the USDA • Disclaimer: This video is hosted in a third-party site and may contain advertising.

-To date, the BioPreferred Program has certified more than 4,000 products as eligible to display the USDA Certified Biobased Product label.
-The BioPreferred voluntary certification and labeling program certifies products that meet the minimum biobased content percentage required for their product category.
+To date, the USDA BioPreferred Program has certified more than 4,000 products as eligible to display the USDA Certified Biobased Product label.
+The Program certifies products that meet the minimum biobased content percentage required for their product category.

 To become eligible to display the USDA Certified Biobased Product label, manufacturers must have an ISO 17025-accredited third-party lab quantify and validate a product’s biobased ingredients through ASTM D6866 analysis, meet the minimum set standards, and complete the application process.
 The ASTM D6866 analytical standard was developed to determine the biobased content of solid, liquid, and gaseous samples through carbon-14 analysis.